Six ideas for turkey leftovers recipes

 Turkey gravy jus

 Once you’ve stripped the flesh from the turkey why not use the carcass make a batch of Michael Wignall’s turkey gravy jus?
-It freezes perfectly so keep in the freezer and defrost in time for warming winter Sunday roasts in the months ahead.
+It freezes perfectly so keep in the freezer in bathes and defrost in time for warming winter Sunday roasts in the months ahead.
 To defrost and use simply store the gravy in the fridge overnight then reheat in a saucepan.

 Recipe: turkey gravy jus